top of page

 • Streamlined Menus: Combined left and right menus into a single, dynamic menu.

-• Simplified Palette: Limited to three colors, reducing grey tones.
+• Simplified Color Palette: Limited to three colors, reducing grey tones.

 • Clear User Feedback: Clearly displayed current tasks and tools.